soodoku/adult/README.md

 #### Measuring Porn

-1. Add multiple columns to the survey file, each matching a diff. source.
-For instance, we have data from Wakoopa, shalla, and then third would be a model.
-For shalla and Wakoopa, only output unique_porn_domains.
-And then use 'match' to add these columns.
+1. Measure domain level porn using the model (piedomains and pydomains) and using default output from YG.
+Keyword classifier using just domain names + tld gives 82\%.

-2. We should look up top 10 porn sites and make sure they are in every list.
-So it should be shalla + top 10 or Wakoopa + top 10.
+2. Validation: Look up top 10 porn sites and make sure they are in every list.
+This is assuming that there is a sharp skew.

-3. Keyword classifier using just domain names + tld gives 82\%.
-If we keep the template the same but add data on keyword features from text, it should work great.

 #### Outcome Variables

 1. total time spent on porn sites
-2. porn_visits
+2. total number of visits to porn sites
 3. total_time_on_porn/total_time_on_internet
 4. visits_to_porn/total_visits
-5. What kind of porn
+5. what kind of porn --- tbd

 #### Outputs

-1. Base numbers about 1,2,3 and 4
+1. Distributions of 1, 2, 3 and 4
-2. When is porn consumed (night or day)
+2. When is porn consumed (night or day, weekday/weekend)?
-3. Skew in porn consumption.
-Most recently, it is said pornhub and I think a couple more sites cover a large chunk.
-This is the same old power law of consumption on Internet.
-We can even post the distribution of visitation.
-Cite Hindman.
-4. Split by party, controlling for the usual and perhaps something like density plots by R and D and also perhaps quantile regression, given skew, though proportions should be reasonably behaved as DVs.
+3. Split by party, region/state, etc. and show the density plot.
+Plus tables --- old + poisson/quantile regression, given skew---though proportions should be reasonably behaved as DVs.

-* Density/box-plots of porn consumption by party, by religiosity, by region/state? -- can we mimic the patterns that were obtained by the previous papers?

 ### Future